alonzi/DAACS-Intro-to-R/README.md

 2. working directories and paths and files ..... oh my.

 # Part II: The building blocks
+In this part we will get to know the main R building blocks: Functions, Packages, Variables, and Data Structures.
+More importantly we will learn some R helpers, double most importantly '?'.

 ## Functions
 In R a function is your main tool.
 Every function is designed to do one specific thing and hopefully has a name that makes it clear what the function does.

 **For example** there is a function called 'c'. **facepalm emoji** I would argue that it is impossible to guess what that function does from its name.
 Let's introduce our first R helper. '?'

+### Exercise
 Enter `?c`